trueshadow1995/Cs2-External/README.md

 19 aug 2025 -> Finished skeleton esp -> that was aids.

 21 aug 2025 -> Worked on Menu -> figuring out how to load an image with dx11 was aids -_-

+22 aug 2025 -> re did the whole fucking thing, its not 1 folder anymore... where's the nearest bridge